Deal elusive as Pelosi, Mnuchin discuss U.S. COVID-19 aid; House debates Democrats' plan

 As lawmakers prepared to leave Washington for the remaining weeks of the 2020 presidential and congressional campaign, Pelosi and Mnuchin differed over aid to state and local governments, Democratic demands for a child tax credit and stronger worker safety protections, healthcare provisions and aid for small businesses.

-“The two discussed further clarifications on amounts and language, but distance on key areas remain.
-Their conversation will continue this afternoon,” Drew Hammill, Pelosi’s deputy chief of staff, wrote on Twitter.
-He said the phone call lasted about 50 minutes.
+Pelosi told reporters she did not expect a deal on Thursday.
+“Even if we came to some agreement, nothing is agreed to until everything is agreed to.
+It’s the language,” she said Thursday evening.
+She said she was reviewing some papers sent to her by the administration.

-The House of Representatives was due to vote around 7 p.m.
-EDT (2300 GMT) Thursday on the Democratic package, after a day’s delay to give more time for a deal with the White House to come together.
+Earlier Thursday, she and Mnuchin had spent 50 minutes on the telephone.
+“The two discussed further clarifications on amounts and language, but distance on key areas remain,” Drew Hammill, Pelosi’s deputy chief of staff, wrote on Twitter.

-“Negotiations are continuing and I ardently hope that we can soon return to this floor with a bipartisan agreement,” House Appropriations Committee Chairwoman Nita Lowey said during a debate.
-In the meantime, she said a strong vote on the Democratic bill would demonstrate a “will to act.”
+“Negotiations are continuing and I ardently hope that we can soon return to this floor with a bipartisan agreement,” House Appropriations Committee Chairwoman Nita Lowey, a Democrat, said during a debate.
+In the meantime, she said a strong vote in favor of the Democratic bill would demonstrate a “will to act.”

 But Republicans said the bill’s price tag was too high.
 “It totals more than $2 trillion, which is more than we appropriate for an entire year,” said Representative Kay Granger, a Republican.